whatwg/streams/Contributing.md

 Mark up definitions [appropriately](https://github.com/tabatkins/bikeshed/blob/master/docs/definitions-autolinks.md#definitions).
 This is mostly applicable when defining new classes or methods; follow the existing examples in the spec.

-Mark up abstract operations with `throw` or `nothrow` attributes in their heading tags, according to whether or not they can ever return an abrupt completion.
+Mark up abstract operations with `throws` or `nothrow` attributes in their heading tags, according to whether or not they can ever return an abrupt completion.

 Use cross-reference [autolinking](https://github.com/tabatkins/bikeshed/blob/master/docs/definitions-autolinks.md#autolinking) liberally.
 This generally amounts to writing references to "definitions" as `<a>term</a>`, and writing references to classes or methods as `{{ClassName}}` or `{{ClassName/methodName()}}`.